-Both H.B.
-17-1261 and H.B.
-17-1262 would substantially expand the electioneering communications window, extending the period during which organizations must run disclaimers35 and otherwise disclose36 certain of their donors to periods between elections, rather than just shortly before a particular election.
-This expansion would likely fail First Amendment scrutiny.
+certain of their donors to periods between elections, rather than just shortly before a particular election.
+This expansion would be difficult to defend under appropriate First Amendment scrutiny.
 While the state may have an interest in who is mentioning candidates shortly before an election, the state has failed to articulate a similar interest in regulating when people speak after the primary election, when the general election is months away.
-Finally, expanding the window creates a conflict with the definition of "electioneering communication" found at Article XXVIII, § 2(7) and takes Colorado's regulatory regime out of the safe harbor provided by Federal practice.
+Finally, expanding the window creates a conflict with the definition of "electioneering communication" found at Article XXVIII, § 2(7) of the Colorado Constitution and takes Colorado's regulatory regime out of the safe harbor provided by Federal practice.